Robert Donat: The Second World War

 MGM wanted Donat to star in a movie about Beau Brummell and a new version of Pride and Prejudice but that was delayed by the war.
 During the early days of the Second World War Donat focused on the stage.
 He played three roles at the 1939 Buxton Festival, including a part in The Good-Natur’d Man.

 He had the title role in the film The Young Mr. Pitt (1942) for 20th Century Fox and played Captain Shotover in a new staging of Heartbreak House at the Cambridge Theatre in London from 1942 to 1943.
 For MGM British he starred in the film The Adventures of Tartu (1943), with Valerie Hobson.
-Donat wanted to play the Chorus in Olivier's Henry V, but the role went to Leslie Banks.
+Donat wanted to play the Chorus in Olivier's Henry V, but his contract with MGM prevented this and the role went to Leslie Banks.

 In 1943, he took over the lease of the Westminster Theatre, staging a number of plays there until 1945, including An Ideal Husband (1943–44), The Glass Slipper (1944) and The Cure for Love (1945) by Walter Greenwood.
 With the latter, which he directed, he began his professional association with Renée Asherson, later his second wife.

 Donat was reunited with Korda for the film Perfect Strangers (1945), known in the United States as Vacation from Marriage, with Deborah Kerr.
 It was his last film for MGM British.